drgomesp/drgomesp/README.md

-### Daniel Ribeiro 👋
+### Daniel Ribeiro
 >  "What I cannot create, I do not understand" — Richard Feynman

+👋 Hey there!
 I'm Daniel, a self-taught programmer who likes to build things from scratch in order to understand how they work.

-🌡️ **819** commits in the last 6 months.
+🌡️ **820** commits in the last 6 months.

 ⚡ **Newest projects:**